-Male Junior members may compete in members competitions under the following conditions:
+Male Junior members may compete in members competitions on the following basis:

-Confined Competitions: Singles: Unless the Committee decides otherwise, Class 1 Junior members (18 handicap or lower) and Junior members over 16 years of age may play in all singles competitions except in Majors – (Captain’s, President’s, Vice-Captain and past Captains’ prizes and in singles Qualifiers).
+- Singles competitions: Unless the Committee decides otherwise, Class 1 Junior members (18 handicap or lower) and Junior members over 16 years of age may play in all singles competitions except in Majors – (Captain’s, President’s, Vice-Captain and Past Captains’ prizes and in singles Qualifiers).
 A junior member cannot win in singles events – a prize intended for the adult members.
 Where a score returned by the junior is a prize winning score he shall be awarded a special prize.
 This does not apply to turkey or vouchers.

-Father and Son Matchplay: All Junior members in this competition max handicap for juniors 28.
+- Father and Son Match-play: – All Junior members are permitted to compete in this competition, max handicap for juniors is 28.

-Junior Girls 8 – 20 years: Juniors with an official handicap may play in ladies competitions on Tuesday and Saturday.
-They may enter the Ferguson Cup, Challenge or Club Foursomes Matchplay.
+- Junior Girls 8 – 20 years: Juniors with an official handicap may play in ladies’ competitions on Tuesday and Saturday.
+They may enter the Ferguson Cup, Challenge Cup or Club Mixed Foursomes Match-play.
 They are eligible to play in Majors but not win the main prize.

 Members should ensure that the appropriate green fees are paid for their visitors before commencing play.
 Members who invite visitors to the Clubhouse must ensure they are signed into the visitors’ book.

 Visitors to Donabate Golf Club who wish to play in Open Competitions must use their GUI swipe card, to enter.
-For overseas players an up to date handicap certificate will suffice.
-Juniors must have an 18 or under official handicap and acquaint themselves with rules pertaining to juniors in 9 above.
+For overseas players an up-to-date handicap certificate will suffice.
+Juniors must have an 18 or under official handicap and acquaint themselves with rules pertaining to juniors (see rule 9 above).

 Captain’s Prize, President’s Prize and Fundraiser Prizes will be presented on the day of the competition unless indicated beforehand.
 All other prizes will be presented, where possible, on the second Sunday of every month.
 Prize winners and sponsors will be notified in advance.

-Presentation will take place almost every second Sunday at 7.15 in the Summer.
-The presentation date will be indicated on the winners sheet in the Ladies Locker Room
+Presentation will take place every second Sunday at 7.15pm in the Summer (restrictions permitting).
+The presentation date will be indicated on the winners’ sheet in the Ladies Locker Room

-The President (Paul Flood), Captain (Brian Mullen) and Lady Captain (Mary Tobin) would like to thank all sponsors and members for their generous sponsorship of this year’s competitions.
+The President (Paul Flood), Captain (Peter Brown) and Lady Captain (Mary White) would like to thank all sponsors and members for their generous sponsorship of this year’s competitions